 Several state Medicaid programs have used Section 1115 waivers to implement alternate payment approaches that are designed to reduce TCOC.
 Although the specific goals and underlying implementation mechanisms vary across demonstrations, most of these demonstrations seek to reduce TCOC by promoting accountable, value-based care and enhanced care coordination.
-Appendix D.3 provides descriptions of selected state-level demonstration programs.
 Additionally, given the integrated nature of Medicaid ACOs or other managed care arrangements common to APMs, several models support efforts to address health-related social needs either by providing on-site social and behavioral health services or by connecting patients to community-based partners.
 Details on selected states with population-based models for Medicaid operating under Section 1115 waivers are provided below.
+Appendix D.3 provides additional descriptions of selected state-level demonstration programs not included in this section.

 Minnesota was an early adopter of MMC programs and value-based payment approaches.
-According to recent estimates, about 80 percent of the state's Medicaid beneficiaries are enrolled in managed care.26 27 The Integrated health partnerships (IHPs) program, Minnesota's Medicaid ACO program, is one of the state's most notable value-based, population-based TCOC-related programs operating under a Section 1115 waiver.
-IHPs were authorized by the Minnesota State Legislature in 2010 and first began providing services in 2013 with the help of funding from a State Innovation Model Award.^{28 29} IHPs are responsible for delivering all primary care services, coordinating care, and partnering with community organizations and social services agencies.30 Between 2013 and 2017, the IHP program is estimated to have saved \$185 million after accounting for shared savings payments and avoided hospital costs.31 Beginning in 2018, Minnesota introduced an updated version of the IHP program (IHP 2.0), which includes two tracks.
-Track 1 is non-risk bearing and is intended for smaller IHPs whereas Track 2 requires IHPs to accept financial risk under a TCOC risk arrangement.^{32 33} Under IHP 2.0, IHPs are also eligible to receive a population-based payment intended to help support care coordination activities-part of this payment is contingent on satisfying a series of quality measures.34
+According to recent estimates, about 80 percent of the state's Medicaid beneficiaries are enrolled in managed care.
+100 101 The Integrated health partnerships (IHPs) program, Minnesota's Medicaid ACO program, is one of the state's most notable value-based, population-focused TCOC-related programs operating under a Section 1115 waiver.
+IHPs were authorized by the Minnesota State Legislature in 2010 and first began providing services in 2013 with the help of funding from a State Innovation Model Award.
+102 103 IHPs are responsible for delivering all primary care services, coordinating care, and partnering with community organizations and social services agencies.
+104 Between 2013 and 2017, the IHP program is estimated to have saved \$185 million after accounting for shared savings payments and avoided hospital costs.
+105 Beginning in 2018, Minnesota introduced an updated version of the IHP program (IHP 2.0), which includes two tracks.
+Track 1 is non-risk bearing and is intended for smaller IHPs whereas Track 2 requires IHPs to accept financial risk under a TCOC risk arrangement.
+106 107 Under IHP 2.0, IHPs are also eligible to receive a population-based payment intended to help support care coordination activities-part of this payment is contingent on satisfying a series of quality measures.
+108

 Oregon has also taken advantage of the Section 1115 waiver program to reduce Medicaid costs through coordinated, value-based care.
-In 2012, the Oregon Health Plan, the state's Medicaid program, created coordinated care organizations (CCOs), which function under a capitated payment system and are responsible for proving comprehensive, accountable care.35 Approximately 90 percent of Oregon's Medicaid beneficiaries receive care through one of the state's 16 CCOs.36 In addition to coordinating care across the full spectrum of medical, dental, and behavioral health services, CCOs also offer several social services and educational resources.
-For example, CCOs offer lifestyle classes and other programs that provide education on topics such as nutrition and exercise.37 One CCO based in a rural setting developed "tiny homes" for beneficiaries experiencing homelessness (Commonwealth article 2019).38 Research examining the impacts of CCOs suggests improved health outcomes; one study found that mothers on Medicaid were 13 percent more likely to receive first trimester care post CCO implementation in addition to experiencing improvements in care quality.39
+In 2012, the Oregon Health Plan, the state's Medicaid program, created coordinated care organizations (CCOs), which function under a capitated payment system and are responsible for providing comprehensive, accountable care.
+109 Approximately 90 percent of Oregon's Medicaid beneficiaries receive care through one of the state's 16 CCOs.
+110 In addition to coordinating care across the full spectrum of medical, dental, and behavioral health services, CCOs also offer several social services and educational resources.
+For example, CCOs offer lifestyle classes and other programs that provide education on topics such as nutrition and exercise.
+111 One CCO based in a rural setting developed "tiny homes" for beneficiaries experiencing homelessness.
+112 Research examining the impacts of CCOs suggests improved health outcomes; one study found that mothers on Medicaid were 13 percent more likely to receive first trimester care post CCO implementation in addition to experiencing improvements in care quality.
+113